The Exonet Story

 Upon my return to Philips New Zealand, I was promoted from the Lighting Design department to become Product Manager for "Architectural Luminaires".
 This new job involved (amongst many other things) responsibility for managing the inventory levels of hundreds of stock items.
 In no time at all I realised that this was mainly a mathematical task (again) and that it was better handled by a computer program.
 I promptly developed an inventory management system that did this part of my job for me.
 Soon I had plenty of time on my hands for other work – like writing more computer programs for other parts of the Philips business and its suppliers.

-At that time (early 1986) my band Satellite Spies had a hit record ("Destiny in Motion") and become quite popular in New Zealand.
+At that time (early 1986) my band Satellite Spies had a hit record ("Destiny in Motion") and had become quite popular in New Zealand.
 This made me want to get out and start touring the countryside and making the most of Satellite Spies' popularity.
 I therefore regrettably had to resign from my job at Philips.

 Time passed and by 1988 I started getting calls from Philips people and Philips suppliers wanting me to write computer programs for them.
 Eventually I had the situation where I was playing music at night with the band and writing business computer programs by day.